Md-Mobassher/Grocery_management_server/README.md

     - Optimization of database queries for efficiency.
     - Caching mechanisms for frequently accessed data.
     - Planning for potential scaling requirements.

-13. **Logging and Monitoring**:

-    - Logging for tracking system activities.
-    - Monitoring to identify and address performance issues.

-14. **Data Backup and Recovery**:

-    - Regular backup of critical data to prevent data loss.
-    - Recovery mechanism in case of system failures.

-15. **Compliance**:

-    - Compliance with data protection regulations (e.g., GDPR).
-    - Secure handling and storage of user data.

 ## Endpoints